Systemic Lupus Erythematosus

 What to Tell the Family

 SLE is a serious autoimmune disorder that can be partly treated by lifestyle and nutritional changes.
 Smoking cessation, avoidance of sun exposure, and regular physical activity are important measures.
-Supplementation with omega-3 fatty acids like flaxseed and chia seeds may decrease the activity of the disease and, especially in conjunction with a plant-based diet that is high in raw cruciferous and leafy green vegetables and adequate water intake.20
+Supplementation with foods rich in omega-3 fatty acids like flaxseed and chia seeds may decrease the activity of the disease, especially in conjunction with a plant-based diet that is high in raw cruciferous and leafy green vegetables and adequate water intake.20

 For patients who continue to have symptoms or serious flares, recent advances in pharmacotherapy have improved quality of life, compared with the use of steroids.
 Patients using chronic steroid therapy are at risk for osteoporosis.
 It is recommended to avoid or taper off steroid use when at all possible.
 These patients should have their bone density checked on a regular basis and should supplement their diets with calcium-rich foods and vitamin D.

 - Pons-Estel GJ, Alarcón GS, Scofield L, et al. Understanding the epidemiology and progression of systemic lupus erythematosus.
 Semin Arthritis Rheum.
 2010;39(4):257-68.
 [PMID:19136143]

 - Lim SS, Bayakly AR, Helmick CG, et al. The incidence and prevalence of systemic lupus erythematosus, 2002-2004: The Georgia Lupus Registry.
 Arthritis & rheumatology (Hoboken, N.J.).
 2014;66(2):357-68.
 [PMID:24504808]